 Rapid Recovery Breast Augmentation

-At St. Louis Cosmetic Surgery, our board-certified plastic surgeons perform hundreds of breast augmentation procedures every year on women from Missouri, Illinois, and other states.
+At St. Louis Cosmetic Surgery, our board-certified and board-eligible plastic surgeons perform hundreds of breast augmentation procedures every year on women from Missouri; Decatur and Champaign, Illinois; Terre Haute, Indiana; and surrounding communities.
 We have helped many women enhance the size of their breasts and gain a sense of pride in their appearance.
 Our plastic surgeons have been recognized nationally for their outstanding results by Allergan, a leading breast implant manufacturer.
 We specialize in a customized, rapid recovery breast augmentation technique that allows our patients to get back to their lives more quickly and enjoy their results sooner.

 Before & After Photos